Notes On Rebuilding the Amal Mark 1 Concentric Carburetter

 It is also important to ensure that all the parts in your carburetter are correct for the engine type.
-The original Concentric carburetters used the same components for 4 Stroke and 2 Stroke and carburetters are often found to contain a mismatch of components.
+The original Concentric carburetters used the same components for 4 Stroke and 2 Stroke.
+Carburetters are often found to contain a mismatch of components.

-As a general rule the most noticeable difference between a 2 Stroke and 4 Stroke carburetter is the spray tube, the brass tube visible as you look through the carburetter bore.
-4 Stroke spray tubes are cut off straight, 2 Stroke spray tubes are cut off at an angle sloping towards the mounting flange.
-Some later 850cc Norton Commandos use a spray tube with a square cutaway step while Triumph Triples use an angled spray tube cutaway from the mid point of the spray tube rather than right across as in the 2 stroke version.
+As a general rule the most noticeable difference between a 2 Stroke and 4 Stroke carburetter is the spray tube.
+The brass tube is visible as you look through the carburetter bore.
+4 Stroke spray tubes are cut off straight, whereas 2 Stroke spray tubes are cut off at an angle, sloping towards the mounting flange.
+Some later '850cc Norton Commandos' use a spray tube with a square cutaway step.
+Triumph Triples use an angled spray tube cutaway from the mid point of the spray tube, rather than right across, as in the 2 stroke version.
 2 Stroke and 4 Stroke bodies are not interchangeable and will not run correctly if used on the wrong type of engine.

 The detachable pilot jet caused problems with some 4 Stroke engines.
-The remoteness of the jet from the two pilot circuit outlet holes caused starting and idling problems on bikes with lower manifold vacuums, and could cause stalling during deceleration due to a weak mixture.
-The introduction of the pilot bush moved the pilot jet nearer to the outlet holes to overcome these problems.
-The bush has a flow rate of equivalent to 20cc/min.
-Carburetters fitted with a bush retain the threads originally used to fit the removable pilot jet.
+The remoteness of the jet from the two pilot circuit outlet holes, caused starting and idling problems on bikes with lower manifold vacuums.
+This could cause stalling during deceleration, due to a weak mixture.
+The introduction of the pilot bush moved the pilot jet nearer to the outlet holes, overcoming this problem.
+The bush has a flow rate, equivalent to 20cc/min.
+Carburetters fitted with a bush, retain the threads originally used to fit the removable pilot jet.

 |Needle||2 21/32" (6.74cm) long - 2 identifying rings||2 9/32" (5.79cm) long - 1 identifying ring|